TinyCircuits/TinyCircuits-Thumby-Code-Editor/README.md

 # TinyCircuits Thumby Web IDE

-A web IDE for building games on Thumby using MicroPython
+A web code editor for building games on Thumby using MicroPython

-This is a Beta version of the IDE, make sure to report anything out of the ordinary!
-Thanks for checking it out.

 Features:
 * Code editor with Python syntax highlighting